danielandercau/Homework-SIIT/README.md

 # Homework-SIIT
-In this repository homework will be periodically added, as requested
+In this repository homework will be periodically added, as requested.